 In Burton’s version, Nicholson plays Jack Napier a henchman for the mob.
 In a twisted set-up, a struggle ensues, and Napier falls into a vat of acid.
 He emerges physically scarred and mentally unstable thus adopting the Joker persona.
 Nicholson went on to give an iconic performance.
 So much so, that his Joker outshone Michael Keaton’s Batman and Bruce Wayne.
 Joker was funny, outrageous and diabolical, as he should be.

-Heath Ledger and Joaquin Phoenix’s Joker portrayals may be the two most acclaimed in our day but the high expectations that come with playing the character are due to Nicholson.
-As one of the greatest actors in Hollywood, Jack Nicholson raised the profile of the villain to greater heights and set the stage for other memorable performances to follow.
+Heath Ledger and Joaquin Phoenix’s Joker portrayals may be the two most acclaimed in our day but the high expectations that come with playing the character are due to Jack Nicholson.